1whohears/JourneyMapQOL_1.7.10/README.md

 You can disable the auto click feature with the command and manually click on waypoints in chat.

-The ApiWaypointManager class has some functions that handle the packets for sharing waypoints.
+The ApiWaypointManager class has some functions that handle the packets for sharing and removing waypoints.
 ## Commands
+`/waypoint share <waypoint name> [player name]`

 `/waypoint cleardeath [number of recent death points to save]`

 `/waypoint remove <waypoint name>`

+`/waypoint removeprefix <prefix name>`

 `/waypoint disableautoclick (true/false)`

-`/waypoint share <waypoint name> [player name]`
 ## Formatted Text
 A waypoint in chat must be enclosed by square brackets.
 Parameters are split by "," and defining a parameter uses ":"
 ### Parameters: `name` (type | description | default)